 2007-08: Christian Thomas was chosen by the London Knights in the first round of the 2008 OHL Priority Selection.
 Son of former NHL player, Steve Thomas.

-2008-09: Began his OHL rookie season with the London Knights, playing in 32 gsmes for that club.
-Thomas scored 4 goals and added 7 assists for 11 points.
+2008-09: Thomas began his OHL rookie season with the London Knights, playing in 32 games for that club.
+He scored 4 goals and added 7 assists for 11 points.
 He was traded to the Oshawa Generals in the deal that sent John Tavares to London.
 In 27 games for the Generals, Thomas scored 4 goals and added 10 assists.

-2009-10: In his first full season with the Generals, Thomas picked up 41 goals and added 25 assists for 66 points in 64 games.
-Thomas was chosen in the second round, 40th overall, of the 2010 NHL Draft by the New York Rangers.
+2009-10: Thomas picked up 41 goals and added 25 assists for 66 points in 64 games in his first full season with Oshawa.
+He was chosen in the second round, 40th overall, of the 2010 NHL Draft by the New York Rangers.

 2010-11: Thomas was the leading scorer for a resurgent Oshawa Generals club that returned the OHL playoffs after a two-year absence.
 Thomas scored 54 goals with 45 assists and was +20 with 38 PMs in 66 games for the Generals.
 He scored 19 goals on the power play.
 In 10 OHL playoff games Thomas scored 4 of his 9 goals on the power play and had 9 assists.
 He finished +8 in the playoffs with 4 PMs.